 In the Know On the Land: Noel-Leigh Cockney Brings Outdoor Education To a New Generation

-Cockney took Outward Bound courses in high school, and more outdoor courses sponsored by the government through the National Outdoor Leadership School (NOLS).
+Cockney took Outward Bound courses in high school, and more outdoor courses sponsored by the government through the Tundra North Tours.
 He studied in Arizona and New Mexico before finishing his schooling back home.
 Cockney went to a college outdoor education program in northern Wisconsin and learned about group dynamics and conflict resolution so he could take groups out on the land harmoniously.

 When the pandemic hit, tourism came to an abrupt halt and a friend sent him a link from Dechinta.
 Cockney applied and was hired to run the programming for six communities in the Inuvialuit Settlement Region.
 As their safety coordinator, he draws on his experience with logistics and food preparation, as well as the things he learned in school and from his family to make sure everyone stays safe outdoors.